Girl Meets Fire

 Instructions

-• I like to marinate my chicken thighs overnight or at least 30 minutes before I start to cook.
+• I like to marinate my chicken thighs overnight or at least 30 minutes before start cooking.
+Preheat the oven to 400℉.

-• Place the chicken on the rack and place the pans in the oven.
-Roast for about 15 to 20 minutes.
-Roast until the internal temperature is about 155 degrees for 15 secs.
+• Roast the chicken: Arrange the chicken thighs on the rack and place the pan in the oven.
+Roast for 15-20 minutes, or until the internal temperature reaches 155°F and holds for at least 15 seconds.

 QR Code